Banana21y/CAN-Bus-PCB/README.md

 # CAN-Bus-PCB
-A simple CAN bus PCB designed by FRC Team 5282.
-Supports to 4 devices per module and daisy chaining of modules.
+Supports 8 devices per module and daisy chaining of modules.
 Uses Weidmüller 1825700000 and 1885650000 push-down terminal blocks, similarly to CTRE CAN hubs and RoboRio CAN headers.

 <p align="center">